Lamar Neagle: D.C. United

 Neagle was traded to D.C.
 United on December 7, 2015, in exchange for allocation money.
 On March 7, Neagle made his debut and scored his first goal with United in a 1–4 away loss to LA Galaxy in the 2016 Major League Soccer season opener.
 He played in total of 56 games, scored 11 goals, and recorded 6 assists.

 Second return to the Sounders

 On August 7, 2017, D.C.
 United traded Neagle to the Sounders for a fourth round pick in the 2018 MLS SuperDraft.

 On November 19, 2018, Seattle declined their contract option on Neagle.

 Indoor career

 On March 8, 2019, Neagle signed with the Tacoma Stars of the indoor Major Arena Soccer League.
 He was previously on trial with Phoenix Rising of the USL Championship.
 Neagle joined the Federal Way Coaching staff for the 2019–20 season.
 He re-signed with the Tacoma Stars in October 2019 for their 2019–2020 season.

-Neagle rejoined the Stars on December 10, 2021.
+Neagle rejoined the Stars on December 10, 2021, playing with the team one game in the season.

+Club ownership

+In December 2021, Neagle was announced as a co-founder and co-owner of Ballard FC, a club based in Seattle in the pre-professional fourth division USL League Two starting in the 2022 season.
+Under Neagle's ownership, the team won its first championship in 2023.
+In 2025, Neagle played two games as team captain for Ballard's qualification attempt for the 2026 US Open Cup, scoring a brace in a third round 5-1 victory against Sharktopus FC.